thiagobien/ACL/workshop/03_Monolith_to_Microservices/5_Domain_Model_of_Microservice/README.md

     oc get pods
     ```

 1. Copy initalization scripts into pod.
+These scripts will come from ```https://github.com/dynatrace-innovationlab/monolith-to-microservice-openshift.git``` which you should have cloned in the beginning.
     ```
     oc rsync src/main/resources/db/migration/ <your-db-pod>:/var/lib/mysql --no-perms=true
     ```